Housing and mental health

 This page gives an overview of your rights as someone with a mental health problem in the following situations:

-Our legal pages on discrimination when buying, renting or living in property also have more information.
+Our legal pages on disability discrimination also have more information.

 (Please note: the legal information on this page only applies to adults living in England and Wales.)

 According to the law, whoever you rent from, your home should be free from hazards to your physical and mental health (including communal parts and outside space).
-You can read about common health hazards, and how risks to your health and safety should be assessed, on Shelter’s website here.
+Visit Shelter's page on common health hazards, and how risks to your health and safety should be assessed.